gavinleroy/pldi25-artifact/README.md

 - Section 4: Implementation

   The code for the [VSCode extension `Argus`](https://marketplace.visualstudio.com/items?itemName=gavinleroy.argus) is provided in the `argus` directory.
 The below instructions include a step for compiling the CLI and running it on sample data, but see the README in that directory for instructions on how to install and use the Argus VSCode extension.
+(Users would install the extension from the VSCode marketplace, which is what we recommend for reviewers.)

 - Section 5: Evaluation
   - 5.1 User Study